Readless

 12 Best Newsletters for Product Managers in 2026: Level Up Your PM Career

-Product managers receive an average of 121 emails per day, and that doesn't include the dozens of newsletters flooding your inbox.
+Product managers receive an average of 121 emails per day, according to Microsoft WorkLab's 2025 telemetry, and that doesn't include the dozens of newsletters flooding your inbox.
 If you're a PM trying to stay sharp, you're probably subscribed to at least 10-15 product management newsletters.
-But here's the truth: 93% of professionals check their email daily, yet most newsletters go unread, creating guilt and overwhelm.
+But here's the truth: 70% of professionals identify email as their #1 workplace stress source, per Clean Email's 2026 Industry Report, and most newsletters go unread — creating guilt and overwhelm.

 The best product managers don't read everything—they read the right things.
 This guide cuts through the noise to show you the 12 newsletters that actually move the needle on your PM career.